 Travel

-In 2023, we finally made it happen.
-We went to Stockholm during Midsummer, one of the most important holidays in Sweden.
-It’s a celebration of the summer solstice, the longest day of the year, and it’s all about being outdoors with family and friends.
-Traditionally, Swedes dance around the maypole, wear flower crowns, and enjoy classic dishes like pickled herring, new potatoes with dill, sour cream, and fresh strawberries.
-Most locals leave the city for the countryside, so Stockholm felt noticeably quieter and more peaceful.
-It was a special experience to be in the city during such an iconic national holiday.
+In 2023, we finally made it happen, and during Midsummer, no less.
+Midsummer is one of the most important holidays in Sweden, marking the summer solstice and the longest day of the year.
+It is a celebration centred around being outdoors with family and friends.
+Traditionally, people dance around a maypole, wear flower crowns, and eat classic dishes like pickled herring, new potatoes with dill, sour cream, and fresh strawberries.
+Most locals leave the city for the countryside, so Stockholm becomes noticeably quieter and more peaceful.
+Being there during such a significant national holiday made the whole experience feel especially meaningful.

 Day 1: Art, Coffee, and Old Town Charm

 Feeling a bit peckish after the journey, we wandered over to Pascal Kaffebar, just a 10-minute walk from the hotel.
 We each got a rye sandwich with boiled eggs and Swedish caviar, and shared two sweet pastries.
 One was a Krämbullar (Swedish cream bun) with raspberries, and the other was a Wienerbröd (Danish pastry) with strawberries.
-The cosy vibe, excellent coffee, and Swedish pastries gave us the perfect energy boost for an afternoon of exploring.
+The pastries were generous without being heavy, sweet but carefully balanced.

 IMG_2256